Is Ethylene Dichloride Toxic? What You Need to Know

 • Changes in brain tissue

-Effects of Chronic Ethylene Dichloride Exposure
+The Long-Term Effects of Ethylene Dichloride Exposure

 The noncancerous effects of chronic ethylene dichloride exposure have not been fully researched at this time, but studies have reported changes in the liver, kidneys, immune system, and central nervous systems of animals who were exposed to lower levels of ethylene dichloride over time.